Adarsha-10/Adarsha-10/README.md

 - 😄 Pronouns: He/Him
 - 👀 I’m interested in Data Science and AI
 - 🌱 I’m currently learning how to implement various ML algorithms to get valuable insights for business
-- 💞️ I’m looking to collaborate on ML & Data Science project
+- 💞️ I’m looking to collaborate on ML, DL & Data Science project

 ### Connect with me: